Victor Crist says ‘Taj Mahal’ not his fault — blames Marco Rubio

 'I did not construct it, I did not design it.'

-In response to a question on the subject at a Tampa Tiger Bay Club forum, he blamed Marco Rubio and Charlie Crist.
+In response to a question on the subject at a recent Tampa Tiger Bay Club forum, he blamed Marco Rubio, along with Charlie Crist.

-“I did not construct it, I did not design it; that was Charlie Crist, (then) the Governor, and that was Marco Rubio, (then) speaker of the House,” Victor Crist said.
+“I did not construct it, I did not design it, that was Charlie Crist, (then) the Governor, and that was Marco Rubio, (then) Speaker of the House,” Victor said.

-Crist was Chair of the Senate Justice Appropriations Committee at the time.
-He said he found financing for the building.
+Crist said he merely found financing for the building in his role as Chair of the state Senate Justice Appropriations Committee at the time.

-He said the building actually cost $60 million instead of the widely reported $48 million but that the financing plan he devised funded it “without a single taxpayer dollar.”
+Crist said the financing plan he devised funded it “without a single taxpayer dollar.”

-On the last day of the 2007 Session, a time when action in the state Legislature is chaotic and confusing, Crist added a last-minute amendment to a 142-page transportation bill authorizing the court system to float a $33.5 million bond issue for the building, according to reporting by the late Lucy Morgan of the Tampa Bay Times.
+What’s not disputed: On the last day of the 2007 Legislative Session, a time when action in the Legislature is always chaotic and confusing, Crist added a last-minute amendment to a 142-page transportation bill authorizing the court system to float a $33.5 million bond issue for the building.
 Several legislators said they were unaware of the measure when they voted.

-Morgan’s stories on the luxuries in the building – 60-inch TVs and private kitchens and bathrooms in each judge’s chambers, extensive use of mahogany siding and granite countertops, a costly dome and columned front – aroused a statewide scandal.
+Morgan documented the luxuries the judges demanded in the building: 60-inch TVs and private kitchens and bathrooms in each judge’s chambers; extensive use of mahogany paneling, granite countertops, and etched glass; a costly dome and columned front; and expensive art.

 At the time, underfunded court systems statewide were laying off employees and dealing with deteriorating facilities, including a plague of mice in the Tampa courthouse and layoffs in the Hillsborough clerk’s office.